Eugene, Cascades & Coast Sports commission demonstrates Lane County’s potential for cutting-edge sporting events

 Eugene’s reputation as a powerhouse sports destination on the West Coast continues to grow.
 Known as TrackTown USA, the Running Capital of the World and the birthplace of Nike, Eugene has a strong athletic legacy.
-Building on this legacy, Eugene will be hosting the IAAF World Track & Field Championships in 2021.
+Building on this legacy, Eugene will be hosting the World Athletics Championships Oregon22 in 2022.
 It will be the first time the event will be held in the United States and it’s anticipated to be the largest sporting event in the world that year.

 Beyond track and field, other traditional sports like football, baseball, swimming and volleyball flourish in the Eugene-Springfield metro area’s facilities and venues.
 Newer and non-traditional sports are thriving from the Oregon coastline to the Cascade mountains’ ridgeline: Triathlons, sandboarding, cycling and mountain biking abound in the miles and miles of natural courses.
 The area is also host to a number of water sports, such as speedboat racing and world-class rowing, at the numerous lakes and reservoirs.